prakratisingh/ADBMS-UPES/README.md

 ## Experiment 5 ##
 ###### Title :
-Use of different SQL clauses and join.
+Use of different SQL clauses and JOIN.
 ###### Objective :
 To understand the use of group by and having clause and execute the SQL commands using JOIN.